-The British motor show used to be something of an institution – and in the post-war era, we were truly spoiled by some great events – hosted at the Earls Court Exhibition Centre in London all the way through until 1978, when it was usurped by the shiny new National Exhibition Centre in Birmingham.
+The British Motor Show used to be something of an institution – and, in the post-war era, we were truly spoiled by some great events – hosted at the Earls Court Exhibition Centre in London all the way through until 1978, when it was usurped by the shiny new National Exhibition Centre in Birmingham.
 There have been some memorable ones along the way.
 In 1948, the world’s fastest production car, the Jaguar XK120, was launched alongside the Austin Hampshire and Morris Oxford.
-In 1959, the Mini, Triumph Herald and Ford Anglia 105E vied for attention, while in 1962, we were treated to the Ford Cortina and Morris 1100.
+In 1959, the Mini, Triumph Herald and Ford Anglia 105E vied for attention while, in 1962, we were treated to the Ford Cortina and Morris 1100.

 As the years passed, and the British motor industry weakened, the flagship show proudly flew the flag, putting on a brave face, showing the world, we really were a driving force in the industry – even if that wasn’t always the case.

 When the International Motor Show moved to the NEC, the short-lived Earls Court Motorfair took up the slack every other year that the biannual Birmingham event wasn’t playing.
-Or at least it should have been – it was cancelled at short notice in 1979.
+Well, at least it, should have been – it was cancelled at short notice in 1979.
 In 1980, and in Birmingham, the motor show was a classic – after years of battering, BL had something good to show – the Austin Metro.
 It was the star of the show, alongside the Ford Escort MkIII and the Rolls-Royce Silver Spirit.